Cincinnati, Ohio Product Liability and Toxic Tort Lawyer Involved in Toxic Exposure Litigation Nationwide

 - Agent Orange Exposure

 - Toxic Asphalt Exposure

-However, the most famous types of cases involve property damage claims due to oil spills.
+In the last ten years, the most famous types of toxic exposure cases involve property damage claims due to oil spills.
 Most notably, the BP Spill in the Gulf of Mexico damaged the environment and cost local business owners billions of dollars due to the impact on the local economy.
 A toxic tort lawyer can help to restore the environment and those small business losses through a settlement.

 Joe Lyon is a Cincinnati Personal Injury and Ohio Toxic Tort Lawyer who has represented thousands of individuals in personal injury claims both locally and nationally.
 Mr. Lyon has successfully represented individuals nationwide in numerous toxic tort claims.